Can I Drive My Car with Low Oil?

 A faulty sensor, low oil pressure, or a motor that doesn’t pump enough oil can cause the oil light on a car to remain ON even if the oil has been changed recently.

 A faulty sensor is the most common cause behind a flickering oil light and can be fixed by simply replacing it.
 The oil level sensor can become faulty due to dirt or other blockages.

 The oil pressure level has to be at least 5 pounds per square inch.
 If the oil pressure is lower than that, the oil light will flicker ON.
 At times, the oil pump doesn’t circulate enough oil to the engine parts and can leave them exposed to damages.
 Ideally, this will not be the case, but if the oil pump is too old, it might happen.

 What Happens if Your Car is Low on Oil?

 When a car is low on oil, the engine parts are not lubricated properly and start getting damaged by grinding against each other, ultimately stalling the engine.

 The oil keeps the engine parts lubricated and prevents them from grinding against each other.
 When the oil level is low, the parts do not receive enough lubrication and start damaging each other.

 Oil doesn’t reach the zero level often but can happen due to a leaking oil pan.
 In that case, the engine can get seized and you might have to get an all-new engine for your car.

 Is it Safe to Drive a Car With Low Oil?

-It is not safe to drive a car with low oil as it can stall the engine while driving and lead to an accident.
+It is not safe to drive a car with low oil for longer than 15 minutes as having low oil can stall the engine and lead to an accident.